springwolf/springwolf.github.io/docs/configuration/customizing.md

 ## `AsyncApiCustomizer` - Full AsyncAPI document

-By implementing the `AsyncApiCustomizer`, the AsyncAPI document can be modified after Springwolf has done all the scanning and has built the document.
+By implementing the `AsyncApiCustomizer` interface, the AsyncAPI document can be modified after Springwolf has done all the scanning and has built the document.
 It's the final interception point before the document is available to the user.

 For example, the title can be adjusted - although this should be done through the configuration: